Family Eats

 gregCarve

-Things are pretty much normal these days – by that I mean the usual normal of feeding a family of six, driving kids to school, play dates and after school classes – then finding time for myself, to spend with Greg, to clean the house . . .
+Things are pretty much normal these days – by that I mean the usual normal of feeding a family of six, driving kids to school (still doing this, but only for 2), play dates (their friends pick them up for time spent with friends) and after school classes (sports) – then finding time for myself, to spend with Greg, to clean the house . . .

 1) We will be eating alone.
 This year’s celebration will be just our family of six.
 While we may be sad that we won’t be seeing the family, I can rest a bit easier since I won’t have the extra pressure of cooking for, and entertaining, others.